ucb-bar/stac-top/docs/test_plan.md

 the required values for each test mode is given in the chip docs.

 For tests involving VDD sweeps, we will use a sourcemeter configured to provide a precise supply voltage.
+When testing at high clock frequencies or low VDDD, we will bypass the Rocket to the maximum extent possible.
+This means we won't depend on external flash/PSRAM, JTAG/UART/serial TL, etc. while performing the test.